🎁Recevez Une Boîte GRATUITE d'Oméga 3 Vegan DHA Pour Toute Commande De Plus De 50 CHF - Visitez Notre Shop !

 Impact on fertility

-Vitamin C can improve egg quality by reducing oxidative damage and supporting reproductive cell health.
-It is also known to improve the absorption of iron, a mineral crucial to fertility.
+Vitamin C can improve egg quality by reducing oxidative damage and supporting the health of reproductive cells.
+It is also known to improve the absorption of iron, a mineral that is crucial for fertility.

 How to get enough vitamin C

-- Take vitamin C supplements if necessary, especially if your diet is insufficient in fruits and vegetables.
+• Take vitamin C supplements if necessary, especially if your diet is insufficient in fruit and vegetables

-Vitamin E is another important antioxidant, protecting cells against oxidative damage.
+Vitamin E is another important antioxidant that protects cells from oxidative damage.
 It plays a role in the health of the skin and mucous membranes, including those of the reproductive system.

 Impact on fertility

-Vitamin E improves egg and sperm quality by protecting them from free radicals.
-It can also improve blood circulation, which is beneficial to reproductive health.
+Vitamin E improves the quality of eggs and sperm by protecting them from free radicals.
+It can also improve blood circulation, which is beneficial for reproductive health.

 How to get enough vitamin E

-- Incorporate leafy green vegetables such as spinach and broccoli into your die
+• Include leafy green vegetables such as spinach and broccoli in your diet

-- Take vitamin E supplements if necessary, in consultation with a healthcare professional
+• Take vitamin E supplements if necessary, in consultation with a health professional

 Omega-3: essential fatty acids for fertility

-Omega-3 fatty acids are essential for cellular health and the proper functioning of the nervous system.
+The role of vitamins in women’s fertility: Omega-3 fatty acids are essential for cell health and the proper functioning of the nervous system.
 They play a crucial role in reducing inflammation and maintaining hormonal balance.

 Impact on fertility

-Omega-3s can improve egg quality and support embryonic implantation.
+Omega-3s can improve egg quality and support embryo implantation.
 They are also beneficial for the health of the developing foetus, particularly for brain and eye development.

 How to get enough omega-3